mariannefeng/legis/static/md/what_happen.md

-~~Fix financial data bug (look at what happens for Arizon~~ ~~We need a page to list our sources (gasp what if you make it markdown)~~ ~~checks for invalid social media link before display~~
+~~Fix financial data bug (look at what happens for Arizon~~ ~~We need a page to list our sources (gasp what if you make it markdown)~~ ~~checks for invalid social media link before display~~ ~~Make it so that candidates committees are in tab for 'current term'~~